openvinotoolkit/nncf/nncf/tensor/README.md

         raise NotImplementedError(f"Function `foo` is not implemented for {type(x)}")
     ```

-3. Add backend specific implementation of method to correcponding module:
+3. Add backend specific implementation of method to corresponding module:

     - `functions/numpy_*.py`